kmuench/16p_resource/README.md

 - **"figure5"**: contains a differential expression analysis of the **integration-negative clones** aligned with STAR and counted with htseq-count.
 - **"figure6"**: contains an independent bioinformatic **comparison of integration-negative and Integration-positive clones** aligned using kallisto.

-Within each figure directory, the code has been broken up into several parts.
-You should run the code in this order:

-Figure 5

-1. setup.Rmd
-2. deseq.Rmd

-Figure 6

-1. tximport_setup.Rmd
-2. deseq.Rmd
-3. barPlots.Rmd OR heatmaps.Rmd OR GSEA.Rmd

-This code is written to have a separate output file for each distinct date of run, when the date of run is defined within the userVars.csv file.
-This way, the user can maintain copies of all output as small tweaks are made to the code.

 <a name="getstart"></a>
 ## Getting Started